Quixowo/AI-Human-Images-Classifier/README.md

 * **Resolution:** Resized to 224x224 for MobileNetV3 input.

 ## Results
-The model achieves exceptional performance, making it suitable for real-world screening applications.

 | Metric | Score |
 | :--- | :--- |